microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-ExecutionTest-Plan.md

 test gating, selection, and result submission for WHQL signing of drivers.

-1. Tests will be shared privately with IHVs along with the latest DXC and latest Agility SDK for tesing and validation.
+1. Tests will be shared privately with IHVs along with the latest DXC and latest Agility SDK for testing and validation.
 IHVs will also be able to build and run the tests from the public DXC repo themselves.
 If needed Microsoft can share further instructions when the tests are available.

 2. The tests will ship with the HLK at a TBD date in a later OS release.

-## New HLK Tests

-All of the scripts and yaml files mentioned are part of the Microsoft WinTools repo. mm_annotate_shader_op_arith_table.py will need to be updated to recognize any new tests (not test cases) added.
-And additional GUIDs added for new tests. mm_annotate_shader_op_arith_table.py is called by mm-hlk-update.py when converting from ExecutionTests to the HLK 'DxilConf' tests.
-The aforementioned *table.py script is run by Integration.HLKTestsUpdate.yaml

 ## Test Validation Requirements